 We employ a policy of removing content we believe is from trolls and blocking their access to our accounts and comments and platforms.

-This decision is to be reviewed by the editorial committee but individual committee members can block or delete comments and accounts for speed and proficiency or safety reasons.
+These decisions are reviewed by the editorial committee but individual committee members can block or delete comments and accounts for speed and expediency or safety reasons.